cpressey/LCF-style-ND/README.md

         )

-(Note that traditionally, Greek letters are used for the variables representing proofs in the premises and conclusion of an inference rule.
+(Note that traditionally, Greek letters are used for the variables representing proofs appearing in the premises and conclusion of an inference rule.
-We will avoid them here, because they don't work as well in pseudo-code as they do in typeset mathematics; they don't flow quite as naturally.
-Writing them out seems awkward too (`phi` and `psi` are too similar), so we will use Latin letters instead.
-But also, though it might make sense to use the letter `p` for a variable for "proof", it would be too easy to confuse with `p` used as a propositional variable (which it commonly is.)
-So we will use `x`, `y`, `z` for variables that represent proofs.)
+We will avoid them here, because they don't seem to work as well in pseudo-code as they do in typeset mathematics.
+Writing out their names seems awkward too (`phi` and `psi` are too similar, as names go,) so we will use Latin letters instead.
+But!
+When using Latin letters it might make sense to use the letter `p` for a variable for "proof", it would be too easy to confuse this with `p` used as a propositional variable -- which it commonly is.
+So in this exposition we will use `x`, `y`, `z` for variables that represent proofs.
+Also, when we have a propositional formula rather than a proof, we may add an `f` in the name.)

 Conjunction-elimination is also reasonably simple.
 We assert that the conclusion has a certain structure, and then we take it apart.  `side` is a parameter which tells which side we want to keep: `'L'` for left, `'R'` for right.
+(The other option would be to write two rather similar functions for two rather similar rules of inference.)

     def conj_elim(z, side):
         """If z (of the form x & y) is proved, then x (alternately y) is proved."""